“Who will help me build my book?” asked the Red Hen

 It definitely no longer hires Cartographers to serve as Graphics Designers.
 But prior to the elimination of the classification it did.
 At least in the Planning Department.

-I hold an aging BA in Theater Arts from California State College (not University in my day) and take classes in various software applications at City College.
+I hold an aging BA in Theater Arts from California State College (not University in my day) and take classes in various software applications at Los Angeles City College, and more recently, Santa Monica College.

 Organizations and Disorganizations:

-I belong to an Amateur Press Association (APA) which was founded in 1972 by fans of children’s fantasy literature, a few local preservationsist’s groups, and NAPP (National Association of Photoshop Professionals).
+I belong to an Amateur Press Association (APA) which was founded in 1972 by fans of children’s fantasy literature.
+For a number of years I also belonged to a few local preservationsist’s groups, and NAPP (National Association of Photoshop Professionals).
 I don't even take pictures, but I do use Photoshop.

-I am also active in various online forums and branches of fandom.
+I am also active in various online forums on 3D sites.

 Yes, I am a Model: